KushalP/environment-setup/README.md

   3. Clone this repository to your local drive.
   4. Run `$ pip install -r requirements.txt`
   5. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  6. Run `ansible-playbook main.yml -i inventory -K` inside this directory.
+  6. Run `$ ansible-playbook main.yml -i inventory -K` inside this directory.
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to
 > Xcode's license or fix some other Brew issue.
 Run `brew doctor` to